Skip to content

 The product + image aggregate

 The most interesting code in this module is Product enforcing image invariants.
 Images are an owned collection, not a separate aggregate.
-That’s a deliberate choice: the rules (“exactly one thumbnail”, “sort order is contiguous”) are aggregate-level invariants that belong inside the root.
+That’s a deliberate choice: the rules (“exactly one thumbnail”, “the product always has a cover while it has images”) are aggregate-level invariants that belong inside the root.

 src/Modules/Catalog/Modules.Catalog/Domain/Product.cs